Featuring Elspeth Misiaszek

 - Ask how they track their own progress (i.e. Google Analytics, Crazy Egg, etc.)

 At the end of the day, you aren’t hiring a copywriter for their words, you’re hiring them for their expertise in how words help to sell your product and unleash your creative genius.
 These words are your brand messaging, it’s what the world hears when you speak – so they’ve got to be spot-on awesome.
 See the difference?

-Soooo yeah… can you see why I am totally in love with Elspeth?!?
-So much valuable information.
-As business owners, especially small businesses and freelances, finances are tight, but that should never limit the investments we make into our own future success.
+As business owners, especially small businesses and freelancers, finances are tight, but that should never limit the investments we make into our own future success.
 Often times that means financially investing into someone or something that will really help catalyst our brand to bigger and better places.
-For those of you wanting to really make your professional mark in this competitive ever changing digital world of content media, consider investing in a professional copywriter and get your brand’s voice heard today!
+For those of you wanting to really make your professional mark in this competitive ever-changing digital world of content media, consider investing in a professional copywriter and get your brand’s voice heard today!